bnguyen142/InstaGom/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-I had issue with saving post with photos.
-It took a while to figure it out with the assistance of CodePath Mentors.
+I had to adjust code when I moved the logout icon to the app bar.

 ## Open-source libraries used